AlexanderLindholt/ROBLOX-PseudoLoad/README.md

-# ⚡PseudoLoad⚡
+# <p align="center">⚡PseudoLoad⚡</p>
-An open-source ROBLOX loading module designed to replicate the look of a genuine loading process, though the effect is largely simulated.
+<p align="center">An open-source ROBLOX loading module designed to replicate the look of a genuine loading process, though the effect is largely simulated.</p>
 <br><br/>

-You might wonder why simulating a loading process is useful.
+**But,** you might wonder why simulating a loading process is useful.
-The answer is simple: **creating real loading screens is often impossible.**
+The answer is simple: **creating "real", accurate loading screens is basically impossible.**

 ## 🌐Explore more
 Like what you're seeing?
 Find more in [my community server](https://discord.gg/R9hp2vbpP5).